The Secret of Language Learning

-You can find hundred, perhaps millions, of articles about language learning, from language histories to language hacks.
+You can find hundreds, perhaps millions, of articles about language learning, from language histories to language hacks.
 Yet, you are still confused and unsuccessful in your learning.
 What on earth is happening?

-Everytime I start learning a new language, I do not aim high, sometimes I do not even think about aiming for a goal.
+Every time I start learning a new language, I do not aim high, sometimes I do not even think about aiming for a goal.
 I just learn for fun, just to fulfill my curiosity about the language.
-However, as the time goes by, opportunity by opportunity occurs, and that is when I decide to study deeply about a language.
+However, as time goes by, opportunity by opportunity occurs, and that is when I decide to study deeply about a language.

 I was once like most of you, searching here and there for the best methods to learn languages.
 I have even tried so many learning methods, in which I failed quite often.
 Nevertheless, failure is not the end of everything, but it is the beginning of something better.
 Failure triggers new ideas, new innovations, and new motivation.

 The Secret“So, what is the secret?” you may ask.
 After spending years of research and study about language learning, as well as putting all of them into practice, I came to a conclusion that there is no secret in language learning.
 To make it clear, maybe no one has ever told you that the secret is that there is no secret in language learning.